ixoplan/ixoplan-sdk/README.md

 ## Usage

 ### Instantiate the Client
 The client is designed for different transport layers.
-It needs a RequestClient interface (e.g. HTTPRequestClient) to actually communicate with Dislo.
+It needs a RequestClient interface (e.g. HTTPRequestClient) to actually communicate with Ixoplan.

 ```php
 use Ixolit\Dislo\Client;